-Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status) - for any applicant requesting funding under purpose areas #2,3,4,5,6,7,8, or 9
+j.
+Financial Management and System of Internal Controls Questionnaire (including applicant disclosure of high-risk status)- for any applicant requesting funding under purpose areas #2, 3, 4, 5, 6, 7, 8, or 9

 In accordance with 2 CFR §200.205, federal agencies must have in place a framework for evaluating the risks posed by applicants before they receive a Federal award.
-To facilitate part of this risk evaluation, any applicant requesting funding under purpose areas #2, 3, 4, 5, 6, 7, 8, or 9 is to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire from oip.gov/funding/Apply/Resources/FinancialCapability.pdf as part of its application.
+To facilitate part of this risk evaluation, any applicant requesting funding under purpose areas # 2, 3, 4, 5, 6, 7, 8, or 9 is to download, complete, and submit the OJP Financial Management and System of Internal Controls Questionnaire from www.justice.gov/tribal/open-solicitations as part of its application.

-Among other things, the form requires each applicant to disclose whether it currently is designated "high risk" by a federal grant-making agency outside of DOJ.
+Among other things, the form requires each applicant to disclose whether it currently is designated as high risk by a federal grant-making agency outside of DOJ, in order to allow for appropriate federal oversight of any CTAS award.
 For purposes of this disclosure, high risk includes any status under which a federal awarding agency provides additional oversight due to the applicant's past performance or other programmatic or financial concerns with the applicant.
-If an applicant is designated high risk by another federal awarding agency, the applicant must provide the following information:
+If an applicant is designated as high risk by another federal awarding agency, the applicant must provide the following information:

-- The federal awarding agency that currently designates the applicant high risk - The date the applicant was designated high risk - The high risk point of contact at that federal awarding agency (name, phone number, and email address) - The reasons for the high-risk status, as set out by the federal awarding agency
+- 1. The federal awarding agency that designated the applicant as high risk - 2.
+The date the applicant was designated as high risk

+- 3. The name, phone number, and email address for the applicant's point of contact at the federal awarding agency identified in #1 - 4.
+The reasons for the high-risk status designation as set out by the federal awarding agency identified in #1

-OJP seeks this information to help ensure appropriate federal oversight of OJP awards.
-An applicant that is considered "high risk" by another federal awarding agency is not automatically disqualified from receiving an OJP award.
-OJP may, however, consider the information in award decisions, and may impose additional OJP oversight of any award under this solicitation (including through the conditions that accompany the award document).
+Providing this disclosure will not disqualify any organization from receiving a DOJ award.
+DOJ may, however, consider the information in award decisions and may determine to impose additional oversight of any award under this solicitation (including through the conditions that accompany the award document).